agude/agude.github.io/_drafts/2021-05-31-the_data_science_divide.md

 ---
 layout: post
-title: "The Data Science Divide:<br>From Unicorns to Teams"
+title: "The Data Science Split:<br>From Unicorns to Teams"
 description: >
   When data science started the job covered everything from setting up databases to running experiments to making models.
 But finding Unicorns was